artur-ciocanu/launch.en/help/quick-start/quick-start.md

 Tags in Adobe Experience Platform is fully integrated with your Adobe ID.
 User permissions are managed through the Admin Console with other Adobe products and solutions from the [!DNL Creative Cloud], [!DNL Document Cloud], and Experience Cloud.

 Tags have a rights-based user management system.
 This means that individual rights must be granted explicitly.
 These rights are assigned to groups, then users are added to the appropriate groups in order to gain access.
-Even if your organization has access to the tags workspace, individual users cannot do anything until an Org Administrator explicitly grants them some rights.
+Even if your organization has access to the Data Collection UI, individual users cannot do anything until an Org Administrator explicitly grants them some rights.

 For detailed instructions on how to create groups and add users for tags, see the [user permissions](../launch-reference/administration/user-permissions.md) document.